rexcape/tailwindcss-antdesign-preset/README.md

   },
 }

-// Use it in your ThemeProvider Component
+// Use it in your ConfigProvider Component

 function Layout({ children }) {
   return <ConfigProvider theme={customTheme}>{children}</ConfigProvider>